 The APIs are identical except for the return methods from Element.
-Two new methods on Element: getO-bjectValue and getKeyValue are the only API differences between the Serializable and Object APIs.
+Two new methods on Element: getObjectValue and getKeyValue are the only API differences between the Serializable and Object APIs.
 This makes it very easy to start with caching Objects and then change your Objects to Seralizable to participate in the extra features when needed.
 Also a large number of Java classes are simply not Serializable.

-5.2 Cache Eviction Algorithms
+5.2 Cache Size and Eviction

 A cache eviction algorithm is a way of deciding which Element to evict when the cache is full.

-In ehcache the MemoryStore has a fixed limited size and the DiskStore is unlimited.
-So, the only store that can be full is the MemoryStore.
+In ehcache the MemoryStore has a fixed limited size set by maxElementsInMemory.
+The DiskStore can be optionally limited with maxElementOnDisk.
+If this is unset the the DiskStore is unlimited.

 If a cache is set to only use a MemoryStore then the cache will also be full when the MemoryStore is full, otherwise it will overflow to the DiskStore.

 The eviction algorithms in ehcache thus determine when the MemoryStore evicts an element.

 If there is no DiskStore this will also be a cache eviction, otherwise it will cause an overflow to disk.

-5.2.1 About Eviction Algorithms
+5.2.1 Supported Eviction Algorithms